Kerbas-ad-astra/CommNet-Relays/README.md

 #AntennaRange Relays

-Ever wanted to set up a relay to begin your AntennaRange networks...and get money for it?
-Your wish is my command, with the **AntennaRange Relays** contract pack!
+Ever wanted to send relays to begin your AntennaRange networks...and get money for it?
+Your wish will be fulfilled with the **AntennaRange Relays** contract pack!

 ##Features / Parts / Gallery